jtbradt/jtbradt.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My research applies insights and methods from industrial organization and public economics to the study of environmental, energy, and climate policy.
-In my job market paper, I study the effect of consumer subsidies on market structure in the U.S. residential solar industry.
+In my job market paper, I study the effect of consumer subsidies on market structure in California's residential solar industry.

+I have experience working on environmental policy

-I graduated from Harvard College with a B.A. in Environmental Science and Public Policy and a Secondary in Economics.
+Prior to my PhD, I worked for the US Environmental Protection Agency, White House Council on Environmental Quality, and Booz Allen Hamilton.
+I graduated from Harvard College with a BA in Environmental Science and Public Policy and a Secondary in Economics.

 I will be on the job market during AY 2023-2024.